 In the 1700s coke replaced the aforementioned fuels.
 It was cleaner and better, but it produced potential carcinogens.
 Today, burning sulphur combats this problem on Crisps No19 Floor Maltings in Norfolk, UK.
 The process is still being used successfully today.

 Fast forward and in modern times, indirect heating is used, and it is often gas-fired.
 This sends heat down pipes and radiators providing a different type of heat that is gentler.
 It is also more energy-efficient as well as being more environmentally friendly.
 This cleaner, more controllable fuel enabled the maltster to produce paler coloured malts.
-For more information on the malting process, read it here.
+Read more about the malting process and how we make the finest malt for brewing and distilling here.

 As the heat source changed so did the beer style.
 In 1842 Pilsner Urquell was the first brewery to produce a light Pale Pilsner Lager using this new improved malt and was the variety Hana which Crisp Malt has resurrected and is available in limited quantities.
 Czech Saaz hops were also used and the Pilsner beer was born!